payamsiyari/Lexis/README.md

 Lexis: An Optimization Framework for Discovering the Hierarchical Structure of Sequential Data

-This is the implementation of the Lexis framework presented in the paper: http://arxiv.org/abs/1602.05561
+This is the implementation of the Lexis framework presented in the paper: http://arxiv.org/abs/1602.05561 The final version of the paper is referenced in [1]

 ## Requirements
-* The code uses a slightly modified (in terms of I/O) version of the suffix array library, proposed in [1].
+* The code uses a slightly modified (in terms of I/O) version of the suffix array library, proposed in [2].
-* The code uses NetworkX package [2] for graph algorithms.
+* The code uses NetworkX package [3] for graph algorithms.

 ## Installation
 * Make sure to compile the code in repeats1 directory by simply running ```make```.